 Under the Canadian regime, there is an exception from the obligation to issue a press release and immediate early warning report as well as from the trading moratorium for shareholders eligible to use the Alternative Monthly Reporting System (AMRS).
-Under the AMRS, rather than issue an immediate report, the shareholder must file a report within 10 days of the end of the month in which the 10% threshold is crossed.
-To rely on the AMRS, the shareholder must be an "eligible institutional investor".
-This includes financial institutions, mutual
+Under the AMRS, rather than issue an immediate report, the shareholder

-7 Securities Act (Ontario), s.
-102.1 and National Instrument 62-103 - Early Warning System and Related Take-Over Bid and Insider Reporting Issues (NI 62-103), Part 3.
+7 National Instrument 62-103, Early Warning System and Related Take-Over Bid and Insider Reporting Issues (NI 62-103), Part 3, and National Instrument 62-104, Take-Over Bids and Issuer Bids (NI 62-104), Part 5.